Applying from outside the UK

 Please refer to Appendix P of the Immigration Rules for further information.

-Parent/guardian bank account
+Parent or guardian bank account

 The Home Office have agreed to also accept parental bank statements, provided these are accompanied by your birth certificate, and a signed letter from your parent(s) detailing (i) their relationship to you, (ii) the amount shown on their bank statement, and (iii) giving their permission for their funds to be used to pay for your UK tuition fees/living costs during your studies.